bobholt/coding-standards/src/documents/pages/javascript.html.md

 ### Documentation ###

-Documentation should follow <mark>[YUIDoc](http://yui.github.com/yuidoc/)</mark> structure.
+Documentation should follow [YUIDoc](http://yui.github.com/yuidoc/) structure.
 Style information can be found on [Google's Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml?showone=Comments#Comments) and the [JavaDoc](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html) style guide is a useful resource on how to write well-formed doc comments.
 A syntax reference is available on the [YUIDoc site](http://yui.github.com/yuidoc/syntax/index.html).

-Avoid sentence fragments.
+Avoid sentence fragments in documentation.
 Start sentences with a properly capitalized word, and end them with punctuation.

 ## Feature Detection ##